 Patrick Carew focuses his practice on all aspects of complex commercial and products liability litigation in state and federal trial and appellate courts.
 His experience includes commercial business disputes, fiduciary and lender liability, partnership issues and office share agreements, product liability, real estate and mineral interests disputes, and construction litigation.
-In 2020, Patrick secured a take-nothing defense verdict for a therapeutic laser manufacturer against claims of trade secret misappropriation.
-Patrick won a $10.6 million jury verdict plus attorneys’ fees in 2019 for breach of a commercial contract, and another of his jury verdicts ranked in Texas’ Top 100 Verdicts in 2016.
+In 2020, Patrick secured a take-nothing defense jury verdict for a therapeutic laser manufacturer against claims of trade secret misappropriation.
+As lead trial counsel, Patrick won a $10.6 million jury verdict plus attorneys’ fees in 2019 for breach of a commercial contract; the verdict ranked in Texas’ Top 25 Verdicts for 2019.
+Another of his jury verdicts in a commercial contract partnership dispute resulted in a defense verdict and counterclaim victory that ranked in Texas’ Top 100 Verdicts in 2016.
 Mr. Carew is a trusted advisor with a proven record of execution and sound judgment, delivering positive business outcomes and earning confidence from stakeholders.
 His armed services background enables him to quickly adapt to shifting circumstances and make timely, strategic, and tactical decisions in complex and evolving disputes.
 Mr. Carew is an effective leader accustomed to diverse teams and working directly with C-level executives to provide a deep understanding of critical issues to resolve disputes and efficiently promote clients’ business interests.

 Prior to joining the firm, Mr. Carew was a partner at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where he practiced commercial and complex business, product liability, trust, and construction litigation.
 His trial role in the $80 million jury verdict in favor of a state pension fund was recognized as the largest counterclaim verdict nationally of 2010.
 He also was a member of the trial team in the highly publicized trial, NAACP v.
 AA Arms, Inc., et al., that resulted in a defense verdict and unanimous (12-0) advisory jury verdict of no liability for his client.
 The National Law Journal recognized the defense win as one of the top 10 defense verdicts of 2003.
 He recently represented a physician in a commercial office dispute resulting in take-nothing verdict for the plaintiff and a money verdict plus recovery of attorney’s fees for his client on the counterclaim.